Ssekyene/alx-low_level_programming/0x0E-structures_typedef/README.md

 - [dog.h](./dog.h) is a header file to be shared by the programs in the directory.

 1. A function that initialize a variable of type `struct dog`.

+2. A function that prints a `struct dog`.